 “Rarely have I seen such splendid intertwining of subtexts of gender, race, ability, age, and class.
 'Been Rich All My Life' is an invaluable tool for anyone teaching diversity studies and a must see for those who delight in oral history.
 Here are stories you won’t find in textbooks, from women whose lives inspire on all levels.”
 (Dr. Rebecca Sperling, Marymount Manhattan College, New York)

-DVD extras include an in-depth conversation with the composer, an interview with the director, bonus footage, and a class with Fay Ray teaching step-by-step how to dance the Shim Sham Shimmy.
+Extra features on the DVD and streaming on Kanopy include an in-depth conversation with the composer, an interview with the director, and a class with Fay Ray teaching step-by-step how to dance the Shim Sham Shimmy.

 • Health Professionals